 2. In the left pane of Registry Editor, navigate to:

-3. In the right pane of above-shown window, look for the NtfsDisableEncryption named registry DWORD (REG_DWORD), since you’re facing the issue, you’ll find that this DWORD having its Value data set to 1.
+3. In the right pane of the above-shown window, look for the NtfsDisableEncryption named registry DWORD (REG_DWORD), since you’re facing the issue, you’ll find that this DWORD having its Value data set to 1.
 Double click on the same DWORD to modify:

 4. In the above-shown window, change the Value data to 0.
 Click OK.
 You may now close the Registry Editor and reboot to get fixed.